rafaelleiv/legislative-news-aggregator-app/README.md

 - **Indexed Fields**: Indexed fields (e.g., topics, states, and publication dates) allow users to quickly filter and search through large datasets.
 - **Pagination**: For large datasets, results are paginated to ensure that users can navigate the content without overloading the interface.
 - **Full-Text Search**: For optimal search functionality, a full-text search mechanism can be implemented with Prisma for more advanced, user-friendly querying.

+To filter by Topic or State, click on them in any article.

 ### Performance and Caching